 Loomis Union School District opened a Charter, August 2008, implementing the International Baccalaureate (IB) program, best known for its high school diploma program geared to prepare students for university matriculation.
 The Loomis Basin Charter School will educate students from the IB primary years into their middle years and is located on the grounds adjacent to Franklin School.

-After long study and investigation, the Loomis District Board and Superintendent decided upon aligning the projected charter school with that of the International Baccalaureate program, primarily because of its history of success in educating students ready, able and willing to play a part on the world stage.
-It will take three years to be a fully accredited International Baccalaureate school.
+After long study and investigation, the Loomis District Board and Superintendent decided upon aligning the charter school with that of the International Baccalaureate program, primarily because of its history of success in educating students ready, able and willing to play a part on the world stage.
+It took three years to become a fully accredited International Baccalaureate school.

-The district plans a “phased” approach, beginning with a Primary Years Program (PYP) for qualified students from ages 5 through 10.
-An additional grade will be added each year until Loomis Basin Charter School becomes a K-8 school.
+The district planned a “phased” approach, beginning with a Primary Years Program (PYP) for qualified students from ages 5 through 10 and then added additional grades each year until Loomis Basin Charter School became a K-8 school.

-A group of parents and teachers have been working to identify needs for school and students with offers of advice to administration.
+A group of parents and teachers worked to identify the needs for school and students then offered advice to administration.
 Highly qualified teachers will be trained to implement the IB philosophy and begin creating units of inquiry using their standards-based curriculum.
 The majority of Loomis Basin Charter School teachers spent a week prior to the school's opening at an International Baccalaureate training.
 An additional two weeks of curricular training occurred prior to the start of school.

-It must be said that without long study by the Loomis Union School District Board and Superintendent Paul Johnson, the Loomis Basin Charter School would still be somewhere over the horizon.
-We are fortunate to be guided in this project by the very best leaders and visionaries in education.
+It would be said that without the long study by the Loomis Union School District Board and Superintendent Paul Johnson, the Loomis Basin Charter School would still be somewhere over the horizon.
+We were fortunate to have been guided in this project by the very best leaders and visionaries in education.